 - Composed of fibrinous material or of the necrotic synovial membrane

 - Pathological as in tuberculosis, rheumatoid arthritis, oOsteoarthritis

 - Intra-articular fractures

 - Osteocartilaginous loose bodies

 - Introduced foreign bodies

-MRI helps to locate and tells about type of loose body in joint.
-It would also tell about the disease process that is responsible for formation of loose body.
-It is a useful tool to see size, number and location of the loose bodies.
+MRI would also tell about the disease process that is responsible for the formation of a loose body.
+It is a useful tool to see the size, number, and location of the loose bodies.

 Treatment of Loose Bodies in Joint

-Intr-articular fractures need to fixed anatomically.
-The causatie disease like tuberculosis would require medical treatment.
+Intra-articular fractures need to fix anatomically.
+The causative disease like tuberculosis would require medical treatment.